TheHive-Project/DigitalShadows2TH/README.md

 # DigitalShadows2TH: Digital Shadows Alert Feeder for TheHive

 [Digital Shadows](https://www.digitalshadows.com/) is a commercial Threat Intelligence provider which, according to their website:

-> monitors, manages and remediates digital risk across the widest range of data sources within the open, deep, and dark web to protect an organization’s business, brand, and reputation

-Using several criteria, data analytics and human actions, their SearchLight service can notify customers about *incidents* and *intel-incidents*.
-The service offers an API which can be leveraged to consume these two types of information and programmatically send them as alerts to [TheHive](https://github.com/CERT-BDF/TheHive), a popular free and open source
+> monitors, manages and remediates digital risk across the widest range of data sources within the open, deep, and dark web to protect an organization’s business, brand, and reputation using several criteria, data analytics and human actions, their SearchLight service can notify customers about *incidents* and *intel-incidents*.

-Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
+The service offers an API which can be leveraged to consume these two types of information and programmatically send them as alerts to [TheHive](https://github.com/CERT-BDF/TheHive), a popular free and open source Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.

 DigitalShadows2TH is a free, open source Digital Shadows alert feeder for TheHive.
-You can use it to import
-Digital Shadows *incidents* and
-*intel-incidents* as alerts in TheHive, where they can be previewed and transformed into new cases using pre-defined incident response templates or added into existing ones.
+You can use it to import Digital Shadows *incidents* and *intel-incidents* as alerts in TheHive, where they can be previewed and transformed into new cases using pre-defined incident response templates or added into existing ones.

 DigitalShadows2TH is written in Python 3 by TheHive Project.

 ## Overview

 DigitalShadows2TH is made of several parts:

 - `DigitalShadows/api.py` : the main library to interact with the Digital Shadows Searchlight API and fetch *incidents* and *intel-incidents*.
 - `ds2markdown.py` : a program which converts Digital Shadows data into Markdown as used by alerts in TheHive.
-- `config.py.template` : a configuration template which contains all the necessary information to connect to the APIs of Digital Shadows and TheHive.
+- `config/config.py.template` : a configuration template which contains all the necessary information to connect to the APIs of Digital Shadows and TheHive.
 All information is required.
 - `ds2th.py` : the main program.
 It gets Digital Shadows *incidents* or *intel-incidents* and creates alerts in TheHive with a description containing all relevant information, and observables if any.

 ## Prerequisites

 You'll need Python 3.5+, `python-magic` and  `requests` libraries and [TheHive4py](https://github.com/CERT-BDF/TheHive4py),  a Python client for TheHive.

-Clone the repository then copy the `config.py.template` file as `config.py` and fill in the blanks: proxies if applicable, API keys, URLs, accounts pertaining to your Digital Shadows subscription and your instance of TheHive.
+Clone the repository then copy the `config/config.py.template` file as `config/config.py` and fill in the blanks: proxies if applicable, API keys, URLs, accounts pertaining to your Digital Shadows subscription and your instance of TheHive.

 **Note**: you need TheHive 2.13 or better and an account with the ability to create alerts.